History of Vanderbilt Commodores football: Early history (1890–1974)

 W. J. Keller took over as coach of the 1893 team, which lost only to Auburn.
 The includes the first meetings with Centre and rival Georgia.
 In 1894, Vanderbilt began one of its oldest rivalries: the Vanderbilt-Ole Miss rivalry.
 Vanderbilt won 40–0.
 The team suffered its only loss when it traveled up Louisville.
 In 1895, the first year of the SIAA, John Heisman's Auburn Tigers scored a touchdown with Reynolds Tichenor on a "hidden ball trick" as the Tigers seemed to run a revolving wedge.
 Vandy still won 9–6 in the first game in the south decided by a field goal.
 The 1896 team managed just a 3–2–2 record, but defeated rival Sewanee and played Kentucky (then known as Kentucky State) for the first time, a 6–0 win.

 The 1897 team coached by R. G. Acton won the school's first conference championship, going 3–0 in SIAA play, and may have been the school's best team up to that point.
 Not a point was a scored on the Commodores.
 They defeated Kentucky by its largest ever margin, 50–0.
 Virginia had also not lost to a southern team, and faced Vanderbilt in a battle for the south to close the season.
 The game ended in a scoreless tie.
 Connell and Lucius E. Burch were prominent members of the Commodores.
-Connell was called by Casper Whitney the South's finest football player.
+Connell was called by Caspar Whitney the South's finest football player.
 The 1898 team had a disappointing 1–5 record, including a close loss to Georgia, the first ever to the Bulldogs.
 Georgia quarterback Kid Huff prevented Wallace Crutchfield, at that time "the biggest man that ever played on the Vanderbilt football team," from a Vandy score.
 Virginia's W. A. Lambeth selected halfback Jack Dye for his All-Southern team.
 The 1899 team was led at quarterback by Frank Godchaux, Sr. Frank Godchaux, Jr. was the first to follow in his father's footsteps as a Vanderbilt football player.
 Sportswriter Grantland Rice was a letterman on the 1899 team.
 Vanderbilt did not lose to a southern team and played its first ever match with Texas, but had its season overshadowed by Sewanee's "Iron Men" squad.
 Lambeth selected Crutchfield All-Southern, and Sewanee coach Billy Suter selected end Walter Simmons such.
 The 1900 season included a lackluster 4–4–1 record and a rematch at Fair Park in Dallas with Texas at the State Fair.